 Reducing workplace stress contributes to long-term employee happiness, worker retention and productivity, leading to a new trend in more comprehensive mind and body wellness initiatives.

 We hear this echoed by our clients, who frequently ask us how they can improve employees’ emotional and physical wellbeing in more holistic ways.

 1. To reduce stress, emphasize a culture of mental wellness

 Mental wellness is a broad concept, but it requires effort just like physical fitness does.
 People who maintain positive mental health more frequently realize their potential, are able to work productively, and can cope with day-to-day stresses.

 In the office, you can tackle this by incorporating mental wellness into your day-to-day activities.
 Conduct free meditation and mindfulness workshops at lunch.
 Create a quiet space for reflection throughout the day.
 Encourage your team to talk breaks to walk or clear their heads throughout the day.

 Managers can help encourage this by offering mental health days as needed, without the need to provide documentation or jump through hoops.
 Give people time off to recover as needed, and lead by example.

 2. Offer a corporate wellness benefit.

 To really commit to a healthier and happier team, consider launching or expanding your company’s wellness program.

-At IncentFit, we can build a custom rewards program to suit your employees’ unique needs and challenges—from reducing stress, to finding time for the gym, to encouraging more and better sleep.
-(And yes, you’ll see benefits beyond just a happier office.)
+At IncentFit, we can build a custom plan to suit your company’s unique needs and challenges—from reducing stress, to finding time for the gym, to encouraging more and better sleep.
+Explore our products or talk to a benefits specialist to learn more.